MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 {{< details title="Apple Pay" >}}

-To test Apple Pay, see [Compatibility and testing](/payments/methods/wallet/applepay/#compatibility-and-testing) to learn how to test on supported devices.
+To test Apple Pay, see [Testing](/payment-methods/apple-pay/integration-testing/#testing) to learn how to test on supported devices.

 {{< /details >}}

 {{< details title="Google Pay" >}}

-Test
+To test Google Pay, see [Testing](/payment-methods/google-pay/integration-testing/#testing).

 {{< /details >}}